easybuilders/easybuild-docs/docs/submitting-jobs.md

 between installations are specified to GC3Pie as inter-task dependencies.
 GC3Pie will then gradually feed the installations to its available resources as their dependencies have been satisfied.

-Any log messages produced by GC3Pie are included in the EasyBuild log file, and are tagged with `gc3pie`.
+Any log messages produced by GC3Pie are included in the SimpleBuild log file, and are tagged with `gc3pie`.

 See also [Example: submitting installations to SLURM via GC3Pie][submitting_jobs_examples_gc3pie_backend].